 The landscape of Honduras is dominated by mountains and narrow plains along the coastlines.
 The Coco River separates Honduras from Nicaragua.

 Honduras is known for its rain forest and also for its cloud forests.
-The country is rich in biodiversity and especially the Moskitia wetlands system, the Rio Plátano Biosphere Reserve and the Golf of Fonseca are known for protected areas but Honduras is not one of the so-called megadiverse countries.
+The country is rich in biodiversity and especially the Moskitia wetlands system, the Rio Plátano Biosphere Reserve and the Golf of Fonseca are known for their flora and fauna but Honduras is not one of the so-called megadiverse countries.

 The capital city is Tegucigalpa with 1 million inhabitants.
 Tegucigalpa is the largest city in the country.
 Other large cities of Honduras are San Pedro Sula with 600,000 inhabitants, La Ceiba and Choloma, both with under 200,000 inhabitants.